-De Kock, pacers earn Mumbai win over Hyderabad in IPL
+Chennai routs Punjab by 10 wickets, Mumbai beats Hyderabad

 “The wicket looked good but it was slightly on the slower side so getting past 200 was a great effort,” Mumbai captain Rohit Sharma said.
 “We didn’t have any total in mind, we back our bowlers to do the job and that’s what they did.”

+Krunal hit Kaul for 6-4-4-6 off the last four deliveries to finish with an unbeaten 20 off only four balls and propelled Mumbai’s total beyond the 200 mark.

+“Obviously, 209 on the board, we tried to go 10 an over, but we couldn’t get a partnership strung together long enough,” Warner said.
+“A lot of things we can work on in training.
+I counted probably seven or eight full tosses towards the back end.
+From the execution point of view, we didn’t nail that.”

-Mumbai now has six points after winning three of its five games while Hyderabad is in the bottom half of the eight-team event with four points.
-It has lost three and won two matches.
-Royal Challengers Bangalore and Delhi Capitals also have six points but both have played a match less than Mumbai.
+Mumbai has six points from five games and shares the lead with Royal Challengers Bangalore and Delhi Capitals.
+Hyderabad is in the bottom half of the eight-team tournament with four points.
+Chennai also has four points from five games.
+Punjab has only two points.

 More AP sports: https://apnews.com/apf-sports and https://twitter.com/AP_Sports